Main Purpose of the Role

 Working at Perth & Kinross Council

-Our.
-In your application, and should you be invited to interview, you will be asked to describe situations that support the criteria required in the role and which also demonstrate ourand you could soon be joining our team!
+Our influence our work and support us in the delivery of our.
+In your application, and should you be invited to interview, you will be asked to describe situations that support the criteria required in the role and which also demonstrate our.
+Find out more about and you could soon be joining our team!

 Here's what we can offer you:

-2. Family friendly and positive work/life balance policies such as ,
+4. Family friendly and positive work/life balance policies such as,, and our

-3. Access to a range of and where individual jobs allow, we seek to support this.
+We recognise there can be benefits to and where individual jobs allow, we seek to support this.
 You are encouraged to discuss potential options with the recruiting manager, if this is of interest to you.
 A healthy work life balance is important to us and we provide supportive management and, where possible, flexible working arrangements to help you achieve that balance.
 You will have access to training and support for continued professional development.

 Diversity is important to us and although some of our jobs may be perceived to be traditionally gender specific, we welcome applications from everyone and would encourage you to apply if you meet the job requirements.
 That includes welcoming applications from former armed forces personnel/reservists.
 Many of the skills picked up during your military career could be transferred directly into a role with local government.